hobbeskocha/nyc-rnn/README.md

 ## Model Configuration

 **Data Normalization**:
 The training and test sets were normalized by scaling the feature values between 0 and 1.
 This normalization was crucial to help the models converge more effectively during training by standardizing the input range.
-Additionally since XGBoost doesn't support time-series forecasting by default, 24 lag features were created for both the load and temperature to predict the current load.
+Additionally since XGBoost doesn't support time-series forecasting by default, 24 lag features were created for both the load and temperature to allow predicting the current demand.

 **Model Selection**:
 To effectively capture long-term dependencies and sequential patterns in the time-series data, both Long Short-Term Memory (LSTM) and Gated Recurrent Unit (GRU) networks were selected for forecasting future electricity demand.